nishiyasu/nishiyasu.github.io/_pages/about.md

   - /about.html
 ---

-Takumi Nishiyasu is a Researcher at Mantra Inc. and a Cooperative Research Fellow at the University of Tokyo (Yoichi Sato Laboratory).
+Takumi Nishiyasu is a Researcher at Mantra Inc. and a Cooperative Research Fellow at the Institute of Industrial Science, The University of Tokyo.
+He completed the doctoral course requirements at the University of Tokyo in March 2026 and is currently a Ph.D. candidate scheduled for his dissertation defense in July 2026.
 His research focuses on computer vision, gaze behavior analysis, and multimedia understanding.

 ## Education

-**Ph.D. in Information Science and Technology, The University of Tokyo, 2026 (expected)**
+**Ph.D. in Information Science and Technology, The University of Tokyo, 2026**
+  * Completed doctoral course requirements without dissertation, Mar.
+2026
+  * Degree Expected: July 2026 (Dissertation defense scheduled)
   * Supervisor: Prof. Yoichi Sato
   * Thesis title (tentative): Multi-Layered Alignment for Understanding the Relationship between Task and Gaze